ethanselzer/react-cursor-position/README.md

 # react-cursor-position
-react-cursor-position is a primitive component for composing UI features that require notification of cursor and touch position changes.
-Position coordinates are plotted relative to the HTML element rendered by react-cursor-position.
+react-cursor-position is a primitive component for composing UI features that require notification of cursor or touch position changes.
+Position coordinates are plotted relative to the HTML element rendered by react-cursor-position. react-cursor-position re-renders child components with new position props when the cursor or touch position changes.

-In the mouse environment it supports scroll position changes during a hover session.
-In the touch environment, it supports the [long press gesture](https://material.io/guidelines/patterns/gestures.html) and does not interfere with page or element scrolling.
+* May be activated by Press, Tap, Touch, Hover and Click gestures

-react-cursor-position re-renders child components with new position props when the cursor or touch position changes.
+* Supports scroll position changes during an active session

 ## Status